Britain Takes Back Control. Or Does It?

 There was a pre-Referendum boost for the Leave camp when Markus Kerber, the head of Germany’s equivalent of the CBI, said that post-Brexit trade barriers would be ‘very, very foolish.’
 The UK is a highly significant market for many German and continental firms, and when the decision was announced there was plenty of conciliatory language.
 German Chancellor Angela Merkel was quoted as saying ‘there is no need to be nasty to Britain’ over the ‘divorce’ terms.

-However, pressure developed over the weekend following the vote for the UK to speed up those ‘divorce’ talks.
+However, pressure was developing over the weekend for the UK to speed up those ‘divorce’ talks.
 EU President Jean-Claude Juncker said it ‘was not an amicable divorce’ – but then again, he claimed, it had never been ‘a deep love affair.’

 Several right wing groups across Europe saw Brexit as legitimising their own calls for referenda on continuing membership.
 But pro-Europe groups were also opening the champagne, claiming that the UK had always been a brake on further European integration and cooperation.